 The Division of Technology and Health offers 13 areas of study, including aeronautics transportation, aircraft maintenance, electronics and computer technology, manufacturing technology, public service, medical services, mental health, nursing, and respiratory therapy.

-Mt.
-SAC offers an Associate in Science Degree in Radio Broadcasting, which emphasizes radio on-air performance skills and prepares students for an entry-level job in the radio broadcasting Industry, including disc jockey, news anchor, sportscaster and commercial voice-over actor.
+An Associate in Science Degree is offered in Radio Broadcasting, which emphasizes radio on-air performance skills and prepares students for an entry-level job in the radio broadcasting Industry, including disc jockey, news anchor, sportscaster and commercial voice-over actor.

 Online Classes

-Mt.
-SAC also offers a number of online classes that are delivered primarily via the Internet and have few or no meetings on campus.
+A number of online classes are offered that are delivered primarily via the Internet and have few or no meetings on campus.
 Students can also participate in hybrid classes, which are partly delivered via the Internet but can include required on-campus meetings.
-Online classes offered to students in the spring of 2011, for example, ranged from a hybrid Understanding the Visual Arts course to an online Microcomputer Applications class.

 Study Abroad and Honors Programs

-Mt.
-San Antonoi College participates in the Southern California Foothills Consortium for Study Abroad, a cooperative venture share y 11 community colleges in California.
+The college participates in the Southern California Foothills Consortium for Study Abroad.
 In the fall semester, the college is offering students the chance to study in London, England, a semester-long program at Citrus College in that city.

 Most Popular Fields of Study

-Anyone over the age of 18 can apply for admission to Mt.
-SAC by completing the college’s online application and submitting officials transcripts from any high schools, colleges or trade schools attended.
+Anyone over the age of 18 can apply for admission by completing the online application and submitting officials transcripts from any high schools, colleges, or trade schools attended.

-Students must take course placement tests at the Mt.
-SAC Assessment Center before registering for classes because many classes have skill prerequisites that must be met by incoming students.
-All new students and first-time transfer students must attend a Mt.
-SAC orientation before registering for classes unless exempted.
+Students must take course placement tests at the Assessment Center before registering for classes because many classes have skill prerequisites that must be met by incoming students.
+All new students and first-time transfer students must attend an orientation before registering for classes unless exempted.

 Financial Aid

-Mt.
-SAC offers a variety of federal, state and private financial aid programs, including aid from the Mt.
+A variety of federal, state and private financial aid programs are offered, including aid from the Mt.
 SAC Foundation.
-Type of aid include grants, work-study opportunities, scholarships and loans.
+Grants, work-study opportunities, scholarships, and loans are all available.
 All students may be eligible for some form of assistance based on their financial need.
 Students must file a Free Application for Federal Student Aid (FAFSA) form.

-The Mt.
-SAC Scholarship Program offers nearly $250,000 in scholarships to students each academic year.
+The Scholarship Program offers nearly $250,000 in scholarships to students each academic year.
 Students apply for scholarships in the spring, for use during the following academic year.

 Student Financial Aid Details